chiselinc/chiselinc.github.io/_posts/1969-06-09-WritingRoles.md

 ---
 layout: post
-title: How 2 Hire Me- Hire Me- Writing and Documentation Roles
+title: How 2 Hire Me- Writing and Documentation Roles

 ---